 Sonar Tuning Guide

 We recommend checking your shroud tuning before going sailing.
 Start by checking that the mast butt is between 920 – 930mm from the companionway sill.
 Check the rig tension with at least 1-inch of mast block behind the mast.
 Tension the upper shrouds to 275 pounds.
+With 1-inch of chalk behind the mast, the outers should read 26 on the Loos Guage.
+Without the chalk, it should read 20.
 To check that the mast is centered, hoist a steel tape measure on the jib halyard and measure to marks on each rail equidistant from the stem.

 The headstay length should be between 25’11" and 26'.
 Check your headstay by measuring from the bearing surface of the T to the center of the pin.